vnic03/Pokemon-Battle-Simulator/README.md

 ## Core Features

-- **Team Selection:** Choose your team from a diverse roster of Pokémon, each with its unique abilities and stats.
+- **Team Selection:** Choose your team from a diverse roster of Pokémon, each with its unique abilities and moves.
 - **Do It Yourself** Create each Pokémon individually, by choosing its ability, moves, EVs and more !
 - **Battles:** Engage in exciting battles that unfold just like in the real game, offering a blend of strategy and fun.

-## Introducing a Game-Changing Feature

-### Unlimited Move Sets
-One of the standout features of my Pokémon Battle Simulator is the **Unlimited Move Sets** mechanic.
-Unlike traditional Pokémon games, where each Pokémon is limited to moves within its move pool, this game breaks these boundaries.
-Here, **every Pokémon can learn any move**, giving players unmatched freedom to customize their team's strategy and synergy.

 ## Preview